sbb-design-systems/lyne-components/src/components/sbb-toast/readme.md

 `sbb-toast` announces messages via an aria-live region.
 Use the `politeness` property to customize the politeness announcement behaviour.
 Check [ARIA live regions](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions#live_regions) for further info.

 `sbb-toast` does not move focus to the toast element.
 Moving focus like this would disrupt users in the middle of a workflow.

-For any action offered in the toast, your application should provide an alternative way to perform the action.
+For any action offered in the toast, your application should provide an alternative way to perform the action (e.g. a keyaboard combination).

 Avoid setting a `duration` for toasts that have an action available, as screen reader users may want to navigate to the toast element to activate the action.
 <!-- Auto Generated Below -->